erraineon/tadmor/README.md

 # tadmor
+1. install .net core 3.0
+2. add `https://www.myget.org/F/discord-net/api/v3/index.json` to your nuget sources
+3. build `Tadmor.csproj`
-install .net core 2.1, build `Tadmor.csproj` and rename `appsettings.sample.json` in the output folder to `appsettings.json` and add your bot token to it and your other settings
+4. rename `appsettings.sample.json` in the output folder to `appsettings.json`
+5. add your bot token to it and your other settings

 `.help` for a list of commands

-`.tf` and `.faceswap` work only on Windows
+`.tf` and `.swap` work only on Windows and require latest visual c++ redistributable